Poss111/mrbot/README.md

 For any questions or support, please join our [Discord server](#) or contact me at [rixxroid@gmail.com](mailto:rixxroid@gmail.com).

 Enjoy using LeagueTracker and may your stats always be legendary!

+## Disclaimer

+Mr. Bot is not endorsed by Riot Games and does not reflect the views or opinions of Riot Games or anyone officially involved in producing or managing Riot Games properties.
+Riot Games and all associated properties are trademarks or registered trademarks of Riot Games, Inc